mcqll/mcqll.github.io/_news/2023-09-02_announcement.md

 This semester, lab meetings will be on **alternating Tuesdays from 15h00 - 16h00**, in a hybrid format: in person in **[1085 Dr-Penfield](https://maps.mcgill.ca/?cmp=1&txt=EN&id=Penfield1085), room 117**, and **on Zoom [here](https://mcgill.zoom.us/j/85321158610)**.

-The first meeting will be Tuesday, September 5th.
+The first meeting will be **Tuesday, September 12th**.
+The second meeting will be on **September 19th**, and subsequent meetings will take place **every second Tuesday** following that date.

-All welcome.
+All are welcome.